vanetix/grunt-includes/Readme.md

 A grunt task for including a file within another file (think php includes). *Circular* imports will break the recursive strategy.

 ## Getting Started
-Install this grunt plugin next to your project's *Gruntfile.js* with: `npm install grunt-includes`
+Install this grunt plugin next to your project's *Gruntfile.js* with: `npm install grunt-includes --save-dev`

 Then add this line to your project's `Gruntfile.js`: